Can-can: In other arts

 Many composers have written music for the can-can.
 The most famous is French composer Jacques Offenbach's Galop Infernal in his operetta Orphée aux Enfers (Orpheus in the Underworld) (1858).
 However, the galop is actually another sort of dance.
 Other examples occur in Franz Lehár's operetta The Merry Widow (1905) and Cole Porter's musical play Can-Can (1954), which formed the basis for the 1960 musical film Can-Can starring Frank Sinatra and Shirley MacLaine.
 Some other songs that have become associated with the can-can include Aram Khachaturian's "Sabre Dance" from his ballet Gayane (1938) and the music hall standard "Ta-ra-ra Boom-de-ay".
 In 1955 Jean Renoir's film French Cancan, starring Jean Gabin as the director of a music hall which features the can-can, was released.

 The can-can has often appeared in ballet, such as Léonide Massine's La Boutique fantasque (1919) and Gaîté Parisienne (1938), as well as The Merry Widow.
 Another example is the climax of Jean Renoir's film French Cancan.
 A well-known can-can occurs at the finale of the "Dance of the Hours" from the opera La Gioconda by Amilcare Ponchielli.

 French painter Henri de Toulouse-Lautrec produced several paintings and a large number of posters of can-can dancers.
 Other painters of the can-can included Georges Seurat, Georges Rouault, and Pablo Picasso.

-The can-can has appeared in numerous film and TV productions.
+The can-can has appeared in numerous film and TV productions, such as the dance being featured prominently in Baz Luhrmann's Moulin Rouge!.
 The 2009 anime series Fairy Tail featured the music as one of its themes, while a promotional advertisement for Foster's Home for Imaginary Friends featured one of its lead characters, Coco, performing the dance before destroying the set around her.
+A remixed version, titled "William Tell Overture", by Kensuke Ushio also features in the anime series Dandadan.

-The Cancan tune is used as the Star Power theme in Super Mario Land.
-Science Bloggers AsapScience made a Periodic Table Song sung to the tune, intending to help kids and students memorize and learn about the chemical elements.
-In 2022, urbanist blogger Alex Davis made a song explaining the fare system of NJ Transit.
+In all versions of the Disney Parks's boat ride It's a Small World, there are some can-can dolls that dancing near the Eiffel Tower to represent the origin country of can-can, France.